Kuwait–Spain relations

 Kuwait–Spain relations are the diplomatic relations between Kuwait and Spain.
-Kuwait has an embassy in Madrid.
-Spain has an embassy in Kuwait City.
+Kuwait has an embassy in Madrid and Spain has one in Kuwait City.

 Diplomatic relations

-Spain and Kuwait established diplomatic relations shortly after the independence of Kuwait took place in 1961 and, by Decree 3500/1964, of October 29, the Spanish Embassy in Kuwait was created.
-Spain was one of 35 countries that participated in the international coalition that, under the mandate of the United Nations, contributed to the liberation of Kuwait in February 1991 after the invasion and occupation of Saddam Hussein by Iraq in August 1990.
+Spain and Kuwait established diplomatic relations shortly after the independence of Kuwait in 1961 and, by Decree 3500/1964, of October 29, the Spanish Embassy in Kuwait was created.
+Spain was one of 35 countries that participated in the international coalition that, under the mandate of the United Nations, contributed to the liberation of Kuwait in February 1991 after the Iraqi invasion of Kuwait in August 1990.

 By Royal Decree 977/2011, of July 8, the Aggregation of Economy and Commerce of the Embassy of Spain in Kuwait was created.
 Bilateral relations are excellent and are based on a firm friendship between the two Royal Houses.